xavierolivenza/UPC_3DEngine/README.md

 -Module Variables: This window shows useful information about every module.
 And allows the user to modifiy some variables in some of them

--Resource: First frame show in memory resources, if you click one, the second frame show information about that resource.
+-Resource: First frame shows in memory resources, if you click one, the second frame show information about that resource and if texture, its importing options, change them and click import button to update the resource.

 -File: Option load to load fbx and scenes from assets.
 Option save to save the actual scene to scene folder.
+Option Clear Scene to clean all scene game objects.

 -View: This window let the user choose which windows visualize.
-It can also be done with LAlt + number (1 to 5 by now)
+It can also be done with LAlt + number (1 to 8 by now)

+-Create: One option Create Camera to create one gameobject with camera.

 -Help: This window has the options to download latest release, report bug, and show the documentation.
 It also has about, which is a window with useful information like license, libraries used, authors, etc...